solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_PHP_Language_Support.md

 *PDO*, or *PHP Data Objects*, allows applications to access databases in PHP through abstractions, standardizing data access for different databases.
 PDO works with a database-specific driver, like *PDO_MYSQL*.

+Flexible Server and Single Server are compatible with all PHP client utilities for MySQL Community Edition.

 ## Resources

 1. [Backend libraries for mysqli and PDO_MySQL](https://www.php.net/manual/en/mysqlinfo.library.choosing.php)